 A 6-year-old child who is a perfectionist and feels paralyzed by the fear of making a mistake during a sports game, recital, or class presentation.

 This book can be read cold.
-However, parents might want to look up a video of a traditional Samoan siva to show the child the movement and grace described in the text.
 A parent might see their child crying before a practice or refusing to participate in a group activity because they 'aren't good enough yet.'

 Younger children (4-5) will connect with the physical sensations of being nervous and the comfort of a grandmother.
-Older children (7-8) will better grasp the nuance of cultural heritage and the importance of representing one's community.
+Older children (7-8) may better understand the significance of the siva within Samoan culture and the responsibility of performing it well.

-Unlike many 'stage fright' books that focus on individual achievement, this one uniquely ties bravery to cultural roots and the support of a multigenerational family unit.
+Unlike many 'stage fright' books that focus on individual achievement, this book effectively ties bravery to cultural roots and the support of a multigenerational family unit, highlighting the importance of family and heritage.

 Tala is learning the siva, a traditional Samoan dance, for her auntie's wedding.
 As she practices with her grandmother and cousins, she feels clumsy and anxious about performing in front of everyone.
 The story culminates in the performance where Tala realizes that the dance is about more than just steps: it is about family, history, and love.